openhab/openhab-addons/bundles/org.openhab.voice.voicerss/README.md

 ## Supported Audio Formats

-It actually supports the following audio formats: MP3, OGG, AAC and WAV.
+It supports the following audio formats: MP3, OGG, AAC and WAV.

 ## Caching